Dates: January 13 – February 9, 2020

 Duration: 4 weeks

 Price: US $175

 In brief: Metacognition – the ability to think critically and reflectively about one’s own cognitive processes – is fundamental to the deep learning and learning transfer that educators seek to foster.
 It is also central to reflective teaching, through which educators continually learn from their teaching experiences and adapt their teaching.
-Course participants will explore metacognition as an integrated part of teaching and learning that encourages deeper and transferable student learning, as well as reflective teaching practice.
+Course participants will explore metacognition as an integrated part of reflective teaching and deep learning.

 Metacognition – the ability to think critically and reflectively about one’s own cognitive processes – is fundamental to the deep learning and learning transfer that educators seek to foster.
 Through metacognitive activities, students can become more self-directed learners who are better able to transfer their learning to new contexts and experiences.
 Metacognition is also central to reflective teaching, through which educators continually learn from their teaching experiences and adapt their teaching in response to their pedagogical contexts, goals, and values.